svlady/cli/doc/README.sonar.md

 ### List Sonar template groups and their permissions

-As you can see from example below the project template assigned to Sonar projects by default grants `user` permissions to `Anyone`, thus allowing to access a project, browse its measures, and create/edit issues for it.
+As you can see from example below the project template assigned to Sonar projects by default grants `user` permissions to `Anyone`, thus allowing any user to access a project, browse its measures, and create/edit issues for it.
+Consider using different, more sepcific template in real life scenarios.

 ```shell
 $ ./sonar template list --format table